revanthgss/fend-myreads/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

+## Get Started
+* Press the add button at the bottom and add the books you are interested by changing the shelf in the select dropdown.
+* Press the back button and you can notice the changes in the app.
+* You can update the book's shelf by changing it in the select dropdown.

 ## Backend Server

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend: